fioprotocol/fio.oracle/README.md

-FIO_HISTORY_HYPERION_OFFSET= # The number of actions to get from history when using hyperion version FIO_TRANSACTION_MAX_RETRIES= # The number of retries when FIO action call fails FIO_GET_TABLE_ROWS_OFFSET=   # Offset for FIO get tables rows action
+FIO_HISTORY_HYPERION_OFFSET= # The number of actions to get from history when using hyperion version FIO_TRANSACTION_MAX_RETRIES= # The number of retries when FIO action call fails FIO_GET_TABLE_ROWS_OFFSET=   # Offset for FIO get tables rows action LOWEST_ORACLE_ID=            # WARNING!
+This is REQUIRED!
+If not set, incorrect wraps could be created, and tokens may be lost!
+The value of the wrapped oracle ID from the FIO chain table.
+Oracle items lower than this value should not be used to avoid wrapping already processed items.

 FIO_ORACLE_PRIVATE_KEY=      # The FIO private key used for approving unwrap transactions FIO_ORACLE_ACCOUNT=          # The FIO account used for approving unwrap transactions